mischareitsma/fis-gtm/tutorial/01-getting-started-with-mumps/01-getting-started-with-mumps.md

 ## A GT.M environment

-To get started with mumps, first install mumps or use Vagrant or Docker to virtualize an environment with GT.M.
+To get started with mumps, first install GT.M or use Vagrant or Docker to virtualize an environment with GT.M.

 ### Docker